 What is the Carnivore Diet?

-The Carnivore Diet is an animal protein heavy diet pattern that allows no carbohydrates.
-It is similar to other low-carb diets, like keto, however it’s a bit more extreme in limiting to zero carbohydrates.
+The Carnivore Diet is an animal product heavy diet pattern, high in protein, that allows no carbohydrates.
+It is similar to other low-carb diets, like the high fat ketogenic diet.
+However, it’s a bit more extreme in limiting to zero carbohydrates.

 Foods allowed on the diet are only animal proteins or foods produced from animal proteins, including: